 The orca (aka killer whale), marine animal of many oceans

 The orca, or killer whale as it is also known, is the top marine predator and possibly the most widespread vertebrate on Earth.
-While they are most abundant in colder waters like Antarctica, Norway, and Alaska, they are also found in tropical and subtropical water.
+While they are most abundant in colder waters like Antarctica, Norway, and Alaska, they are also found in tropical and subtropical seas.
 Here we’ll cover some of the key orca facts you may want to know before seeing them in person, ending with a great video providing our top ten favorite killer whale facts.

 Black-and-white killer whale coloring